andrewozh/infra-apps/docs/kafka/strimzi.md

 **Kafka Bridge** provides a RESTful interface that allows HTTP-based clients to interact with a Kafka cluster.

+**Mirror Maker** is a tool for replicating data between Kafka clusters, which can be useful for disaster recovery or data migration.

 ## Usecases

 ### Basic: create cluster, create user, connect, create topic